Dynamics Over Landscape: The Emergence of Linear Separability via Spectral Alignment in Contrastive Learning: Optimization of Neural Networks

 \section{Optimization of Neural Networks}

-Here, we study contrastive learning through the lens of the associated neural network training dynamics, which illustrates how the data distribution enters the latent space through the neural kernel.
-In this section, we use the notation $\lrbr{n} = \{1,\dots,n\}$.
+In this section, we begin our study of contrastive learning by focusing on the optimization of neural networks.
+Our goal is to understand how the training dynamics of a neural network shape the learned feature representation and how the structure of the data distribution enters the latent space through the neural kernel.

+We first introduce a gradient flow formulation of neural network training for contrastive objectives.
+This viewpoint allows us to describe the evolution of features continuously in time and to analyze which properties of the kernel and the data are essential for producing meaningful representations.
+Throughout this section, we use the notation $\lrbr{n} = \{1,\dots,n\}$.

+The main purpose of this section is therefore to clarify how contrastive learning can be expressed in terms of neural network gradient dynamics and to identify the key conditions under which informative and structured features emerge during training.
+For better readability of the presentation, most of the technical proofs are deferred to the appendix.